 - How will I get paid?

-Once your application has been reviewed and all documentation has been accepted, we will send a form asking for your payment details.
-On it, you will select if you want payment as a check, through an electronic (ACH) transfer to your bank account, or through a prepaid debit card.
+In your application, you will select if you want payment as an electronic (ACH) transfer to your bank account, or through a prepaid debit card.

 - How much funding can I get?

-The City of Chicago DFSS is funding one-time $1000 payments per survivor that can be used however the survivor deems necessary.
+The City of Chicago DFSS is funding one-time $1000 payments per survivor/household that can be used however the survivor deems necessary.

 The applicant is the victim/survivor of domestic violence, sexual abuse, stalking or human trafficking who is seeking funding.

 An advocate can be someone from a social service agency such as a case manager, counselor, legal advocate, etc.

 Gender Based Violence (GBV) refers to harmful acts directed at an individual based on their gender.
 It is rooted in gender inequality, the abuse of power and harmful norms.
 GBV is an umbrella term for a range of interpersonal violence including, but not limited to, sexual harassment, sexual assault, domestic violence, and sexual exploitation.
 Domestic violence and sexual assault are thought of as subset behaviors of GBV while human trafficking is not exclusively a GBV behavior.

 Domestic violence (DV) Domestic violence is a pattern of behavior, including physical, emotional, mental, verbal, financial, and sexual abuse, by a partner or someone living with you to maintain power and control over you (this person can be a boyfriend, girlfriend, spouse, ex-partner, roommate, family member, caregiver).
 DV can include things like hitting, pushing, stopping you from leaving; threats; name-calling; isolation from loved ones; controlling your money, not allowing you to work; etc.